mudroljub/angular-wiki-search/README.md

     prop: 'pageimages|extracts',
     exintro: '',    // only article's intro
     pilimit: 'max', // images for all articles, otherwise only for the first
-    exlimit: 'max' // extracts for all articles, otherwise only for the first };
+    exlimit: 'max', // extracts for all articles, otherwise only for the first
+    format: 'json'
+};
 ```

+Be aware that this params could be changed in code.

 ## To-do list
 - $http.jsonp error handling